-Agnieszka is Assistant Professor of Social Anthropology at the University of Zurich and head of the ROADWORK project.
+Agnieszka is Professor of Social Anthropology at the University of Fribourg and head of the ROADWORK project.
 She graduated in China Studies at Adam Mickiewicz University, Poznan, Poland and completed her PhD in Social Anthropology at the University of Bern, Switzerland.
 She has held research positions and taught Anthropology, China Studies and Central Asian Studies at her alma mater, and at the universities of Bern, St Gallen, Zurich and Fribourg in Switzerland, LMU Munich in Germany and Xinjiang University in China.
 She has also been a visiting scholar at the University of Washington, Oslo University and the University of Cambridge.

 Agnieszka’s regional expertise centers on the People’s Republic of China and the Sino–Central Asian borderlands.
 She has spent more than four years studying and conducting research in China, first in the lush southwest, then in the megalopolises of Beijing and Shanghai, and since 2011 in the arid northwest.
 Her recent research explores the nexus of transport infrastructure, settler colonialism and processes of state territorialization there.